 Nassef is the founder of Co-IRIS (International Relations and Islamic Studies Research Cohort) and PHISO (Philippine International Studies Organization), and initiated the creation of DSP (Decolonial Studies Program) at the University of the Philippines’ Center for Integrative and Development Studies.
-He works on theoretical research between Islam and International Relations, Muslim governance in the Philippines, and political interaction of Muslim societies with Western modernity.
+He works on theoretical research between Islam and International Relations, political interaction of Muslim societies with Western modernity, and Muslim governance in the Philippines.
 Aside from Co-IRIS, PHISO, and DSP, Nassef also embarked on creating the following publication platforms of which he is co-editing:

 – International Journal of Islam in Asia (Brill Publishers)

 – International Relations in Southeast Asia series (Routledge)

 – Islam and International Relations series (Gerlach Press)

 – Islam and Global Studies series (Palgrave Macmillan)